Alofi: Overview

 It is located at the centre of Alofi Bay on the west coast of the island, close to the only break in the coral reef that surrounds Niue.
 The bay stretches for 30% of the island's length (about seven kilometres) from Halagigie Point in the south to Makapu Point in the north.

 The council's territory borders with Avatele, Hakupu, Lakepa, Liku, Makefu, Mutalau, Tamakautoga and Tuapa.

 Climate

 Alofi features a tropical rainforest climate under the Köppen climate classification, with no discernible dry season.
 The city has a noticeably drier stretch from June through September.
 However, all of these months average more than 60 mm of rain, the limit for a dry season month.
 Average temperatures vary slightly throughout the course of the year in Alofi hovering at around 27 C, during the warmest month (February) and at around 23 C during the coolest months (July and August).

 Transport

-The town is serviced by Niue International Airport, and there are numerous roads, both paved and dirt, that crisscross the town.
+The town is serviced by Niue International Airport.
+There are also numerous roads, both paved and dirt, that crisscross the town.